cappee/droidinfo/README.md

 ## Support

-For support, open an issue or write an email to: support@droidinfo.app
+For support, open an issue or write an email to: support@droidinfo.app / bug@droidinfo.app _Also [donations](paypal.me/k4ppaj) are good :D_

+Release date may be 07/04/2018